Candidate (degree)

-Candidate (candidatus or candidata) is the name of various academic degrees, which are today mainly awarded in Scandinavia.
+Candidate (candidatus or candidata) is the name of various academic degrees, which are today mainly awarded in Scandinavia and Eastern Europe.
 The degree title was phased out in much of Europe through the 1999 Bologna Process, which has re-formatted academic degrees in Europe.

 The degrees are now, or were once, awarded in the Nordic countries, the Soviet Union, the Netherlands, and Belgium.
-In Scandinavia and the Nordic countries, a candidate degree is a higher professional-level degree which corresponds to 5–7 years of studies.
+In Scandinavia and the Nordic countries, a candidate degree is a higher professional-level degree which corresponds to five to seven years of studies.
 In the Soviet states, a candidate degree was a research degree roughly equivalent to a Doctor of Philosophy degree.
 In the Netherlands and Belgium, it was an undergraduate first-cycle degree roughly comparable with the bachelor's degree.

 Etymology and origins

+A fresco from Pompeii depicting a candidate for office, or perhaps an elected official, wearing the white toga candida while distributing bread.

 The term is derived from the Latin candida, meaning white.
 In Ancient Rome, men running for political office would typically wear togas chalked and bleached to be bright white at speeches, debates, conventions, and other public functions.
 The term candidate thus came to mean someone who seeks an office of some sort.

 Today, the degrees continue to be referred to by their Latin title (candidatus for men, candidata for women), with both male and female degree recipients being called candidates in English.
 The degree titles are typically abbreviated; for example, a Candidatus juris is commonly referred to as cand.jur.